microsoft/azure-pipelines-tasks/Tasks/AzureFileCopy/README.md

  * **Admin Login**: Administrator Username for all the Azure VMs in the Resource Group.

- * **Password**: Administrator Username’s password for all the Azure VMs in the Resource Group.
+ * **Password**: Administrator Username password for all the Azure VMs in the Resource Group.

  * **Destination Folder**: The folder in the Azure VMs where the files will be copied to.
 Environment variables are also supported like $env:windir, $env:systemroot etc. An example of the destination folder is $env:windir\FabrikamFibre\Web or c:\FabrikamFibre.